-Nurturing a culture of continuous process improvement provides a number of benefits for organizations:
+Nurturing a culture of continuous process improvement provides several benefits for organizations:

-- Productivity – Process improvement initiatives commonly uncover manual and repetitive tasks that can be made more efficient by automation.
+- Productivity – Process improvement initiatives commonly uncover manual and repetitive tasks that automation can make more efficient.
 Employees can then focus more on tasks that require their expertise.

-- Employee Satisfaction – Efficient processes make employees more engaged as they are able to do work that truly capitalizes on their skills and knowledge, as opposed to wasting time on tedious and manual tasks that can be handled by automation.
-Involving employees as well when forming and improving business processes will make them feel that they have a voice and can affect change in the organization.
+- Employee Satisfaction – Efficient processes make employees more engaged as they can do work that capitalizes on their skills and knowledge instead of wasting time on tedious and manual tasks that can be handled by automation.
+Involving employees when forming and improving business processes will make them feel they have a voice and can affect organizational change.

-- Quality and Consistency – Efficient processes will lessen the occurrence of defects and has ample quality checks to ensure standardized work.
-The introduction of automation will also lessen the risk of errors due to human intervention, which ultimately increases the quality of the business process as a whole.
+- Quality and Consistency – Efficient processes will lessen the occurrence of defects and have ample quality checks to ensure standardized work.
+The introduction of automation will also reduce the risk of errors due to human intervention, which ultimately increases the quality of the business process.

 - Customer Satisfaction – A well-oiled machine will only produce great results.
-High-quality products and services that come out of your business process are bound to satisfy customers because their needs are consistently met.
+High-quality products and services from your business process will satisfy customers because their needs are consistently met.

-As Kanban exposes inefficiencies and gaps within a business process, improvement opportunities become apparent to the team.
-For example, when too much time is being dedicated to a process step, the team can explore if automation can speed things up.
-Even the introduction of WiP limits is aimed at improving the flow of work through a Kanban system and is thus a step towards process improvement.
+As Kanban exposes inefficiencies and gaps within a business process, the team can see improvement opportunities.
+For example, when too much time is dedicated to a process step, the team can explore whether automation can speed things up.
+Even the introduction of WiP limits aims to improve the flow of work through a Kanban system and is thus a step towards process improvement.

-But to ultimately take your Kanban practice further, it is through the use of continuous process improvement models that these inefficiencies and gaps are to be addressed.
+But to ultimately take your Kanban practice further, it is through continuous process improvement models that these inefficiencies and gaps are to be addressed.
 When the team identifies the necessary improvement actions that need to take place, they will then update their Kanban system.
-The team then goes through their work using the new Kanban workflow, gather data about their performance using the new process, and identify opportunities to further improve.
+The team then goes through their work using the new Kanban workflow, gathers data about their performance using the new process, and identifies opportunities to improve further.

 The process improvement cycle then continues.

 As a business strategy, Kaizen requires the participation of all employees in Kaizen events.
-These are proactive initiatives that a company does to seek to continuously improve different areas of the business through the elimination of waste, standardization of work, and streamlining the process.
+These are proactive initiatives that a company does to continuously improve different areas of the business through eliminating waste, standardization of work, and streamlining the process.